-Neurodegeneration with brain iron accumulation (NBIA), is a heterogeneous group of rare genetic disorders characterised by accumulation of iron in the basal ganglia, which result in variable neurological disorders including extrapyramidal symptoms, neuropsychiatric and visual.
+Neurodegeneration with brain iron accumulation (NBIA), is a heterogeneous group of rare genetic disorders characterized by accumulation of iron in the basal ganglia, which results in variable neurological disorders including extrapyramidal symptoms, neuropsychiatric and visual.

 Numerous genes (at least 10) have been identified, resulting in a variety of specific diseases 3: